sdkbox-doc/en/src/phunwaremessaging/readme.md

       you created on developer.apple.com.
     - Password: The password you setup for the push certificate.
     - Environment: Use Production environment for production apps.

+##Configure your app for push notifications (Android)

+**NOTE**: PhunwareMessaing don't support Eclipse/Ant project

+1. Set up GCM at https://developers.google.com/cloud-messaging/android/client

+2. Create a project on Firebase console

+    - Choose 'Add Firebase to Android app'
+    - In the Firebase console, the package name should be the same as application id in build.grade
+3. The Firebase console creates a google-services.json file and downloads it to your default Downloads folder.
+4. Put the google-services.json file to proj.android-studio/app/ folder

 <<[../../shared/notice.md]